apache/arrow/js/DEVELOP.md

 it on JIRA, or email the mailing list [dev@arrow.apache.org](http://mail-archives.apache.org/mod_mbox/arrow-dev/)

-# The npm scripts
+# The package.json scripts

+We use [yarn](https://yarnpkg.com/) to install dependencies and run scrips.

-* `npm run clean` - cleans targets
+* `yarn clean` - cleans targets
-* `npm run build` - cleans and compiles all targets
+* `yarn build` - cleans and compiles all targets
-* `npm test` - executes tests against built targets
+* `yarn test` - executes tests against built targets

-These npm scripts accept argument lists of targets × modules:
+These scripts accept argument lists of targets × modules:

 * Available `targets` are `es5`, `es2015`, `esnext`, and `all` (default: `all`)
 * Available `modules` are `cjs`, `esm`, `umd`, and `all` (default: `all`)

 Examples:

-* `npm run build` -- builds all ES targets in all module formats
+* `yarn build` -- builds all ES targets in all module formats
-* `npm run build -- -t es5 -m all` -- builds the ES5 target in all module formats
+* `yarn build -t es5 -m all` -- builds the ES5 target in all module formats
-* `npm run build -- -t all -m cjs` -- builds all ES targets in the CommonJS module format
+* `yarn build -t all -m cjs` -- builds all ES targets in the CommonJS module format
-* `npm run build -- --targets es5 es2015 -m all` -- builds the ES5 and ES2015 targets in all module formats
+* `yarn build --targets es5 es2015 -m all` -- builds the ES5 and ES2015 targets in all module formats
-* `npm run build -- -t es5 --modules cjs esm` -- builds the ES5 target in CommonJS and ESModules module formats
+* `yarn build -t es5 --modules cjs esm` -- builds the ES5 target in CommonJS and ESModules module formats

 This argument configuration also applies to `clean` and `test` scripts.

-* `npm run deploy`
+* `yarn deploy`

 Uses [lerna](https://github.com/lerna/lerna) to publish each build target to npm with [conventional](https://conventionalcommits.org/) [changelogs](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-cli).